TigerClips1/Doki_Doki_Literature_Club_With_ironmouse/README.md

 Specal Thanks for Ray for the help of the art for mod

-Specal Thanks to blacklight5h for helping with the codeing/story
+Specal Thanks to blacklight5h for helping with the codeing/story check out his github https://github.com/blackdeath5h

+Specal Thanks to Kwhitehead07 for helping with the coding/story check out his github https://github.com/Kwhitehead07